Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-All these sights and their backstories are highlighted below, by neighbourhood.
-Or you can find them under these 7 Culturally Exciting Things To Do In Lyon.
+All these sights and their backstories are highlighted in the sections below, by neighbourhood.
+Or, you can find them under these 7 Culturally Exciting Things To Do In Lyon.

 It's considered France's second city by some.
 For others, the title goes to Marseille, but no matter.

 Here, Lyon reigns as the second city in France (some Lyonnais would even argue it's the first).
-Marseille has more people, but that could be temporary as each vies for supremacy.
+Marseille has more people, but that could be temporary as the cities vie for supremacy.
 For some reason I fail to fathom, these cities sometimes carry an "s" in English, becoming Lyons and Marseilles.
 Once you're here, though, please drop the extra "s".

 Lyon cannot help but be compared to Paris, on a smaller scale, but packing a punch in culture, nature, lifestyle and, of course, food, since Lyon is known as the gastronomic capital of France (and hence the world!)

-The city lies at the heart of the region of Auvergne-Rhône-Alpes, one of France's largest (there are 18 in all), and in these days of high-speed trains is under two hours from Paris, accessible on a day trip.
+Lyon lies at the heart of the region of Auvergne-Rhône-Alpes, one of France's largest regions (there are 18 in all), and in these days of high-speed trains is under two hours from Paris, accessible on a day trip.
 The city does, however, deserve a lot more than a day.

 It was once, after all, the capital of ancient Gaul, Lugdunum, at the confluence of the Saône and might Rhône rivers, for centuries the heart of river traffic and trade.